nginxinc/nginx-gateway-fabric/tests/README.md

 make create-and-setup-vm
 ```

 Otherwise, you can set up the VM, router, and run the tests with a single command.
-See the options in the sections below.
+See the options below.

 By default, the tests run using the version of NGF that was `git cloned` during the setup.
 If you want to make
 incremental changes and copy your local changes to the VM to test, you can run